StayCool21/INDYCAR-Edits-for-NR2003/README.md

 2. Decreased weight.

 3. Engine changes.
-In both EXEs, I added more torque and an increased redline of
+In both EXEs, I added more torque and an increased redline of 11,500 RPM.
+The added torque should give quite a bit more acceleration than the traditional pta physics.